akauppi/GroundLevel-firebase-es/README.md

 Note that we don't use Vue CLI.
 It's not strictly needed for creating or running a Vue project.
 Instead, we use rollup.js for building and Firebase Hosting for deployments.

+>💡 From time to time, run the `npm install -g firebase-tools` command again, to update the tools.
+Especially worth it if you run into problems.

 ### Firebase project

 You need to: